SUKANTHEN/DataBerry_Cluster/README.md

 # DataBerry Cluster
-## - For a Safe, secure, Postive Digital World
+## - For a Safe, Secure and Positive Digital World

 DataBerry Cluster offers wide range of APIs pertaining to multiple domains primarily built on core vision of problem solving.